 Survivors Share Their Stories

 During the meeting, Kevin Corliss, a long-time school maintenance worker, was comforted by members of a survivors group as he shared his harrowing experience of abuse that began at the age of 8, in Sheehan’s class at the former Lewis School, and continued at Boy Scout gatherings and a summer swim program.

 Currently, Sheehan resides in an undisclosed nursing home in Fort Myers, Florida, suffering from advanced Alzheimer’s disease.
 His ill health prevents him from being arrested despite the multiple felony charges Foxborough police have filed against him.

-The Rev. Bill Dudley, the informal head of the group Survivors of Bill Sheehan, submitted a list of demands to selectmen during the Tuesday meeting, including the call for an independent investigator.
-Dudley, of Foxborough’s Union Church, also asked that police and prosecutorial records be released from the 2001 era – three years after several men say they went to police — to learn why the case didn’t go forward then.
+The Rev. Bill Dudley, the de facto leader of the group “Survivors of Bill Sheehan”, presented a list of demands during the Tuesday meeting.
+These included the appointment of an independent investigator and the release of police and prosecutorial records from the period around 2001, to understand why the case was not pursued then.

 A Town’s Responsibility

 According to The Globe, both Corliss and others, including Dave Lutkus, 47, who now resides out of state, feel the town holds a responsibility towards the survivors and their families, having previously turned a “blind eye” to the welfare of its young citizens.